rjshap/AutoSharesAPI/web-api/introduction.md

 * Trade from any where functionality
 * Paper trading/simulated trading mode
 * Customizable layouts
 * Automation
-* Use Single or Multiple Endpoints
+* Single or Multiple Endpoints
 * Custom Integration and Development

 For an overview of AutoShares Comprehensive Brokerage and Technology Solutions: [**Go here**](https://autoshares.com/api)